nathanbraun/nathanbraun-com/content/books/politics.md

 [The Three Languages of Politics](https://www.amazon.com/Three-Languages-Politics-Talking-Political-dp-1948647427/dp/1948647427/ref=dp_ob_title_bk).

-Kling's idea: conservatives, liberals and libertarians *communicate* (more on whether it's just communicate or something more later) about political issues on three, separate axes:
+Kling's idea: conservatives, liberals and libertarians *communicate* (more on whether it's just communicate or something else later) about political issues on three, separate axes:
 - progressives on the *oppressed* vs *oppressor* axis
 - conservatives on the *civilization* vs *barbarism* axis